organicpencil/bge-netplay/README.md

 What it does:
 - Handle connections
 - Abstract things like input bitmasks and creating remote procedure calls.
-- (Sort of) Forces you into a certain design pattern.
+- (Sort of) forces you into a certain design pattern.

 What it doesn't do:
 - Automatic multiplayer.
 The developer must have basic programming knowledge to use this library.